MatteoOrganek/MatteoOrganek.github.io/content/week3.md

 ### > Installation Documentation (SSH Commands)

-All applications have been installed remotely via SSH connection through Windows' *CMD*:
+All applications have been installed remotely via SSH connection through Windows' *CMD* logged in as both machines:

 ```bash
 ssh fedora@192.168.0.100